Villarreal v. Texas

 Villarreal v.
-Texas (No. 24-557) is a pending United States Supreme Court case regarding the sixth amendment's right to counsel.
+Texas is a United States Supreme Court case in which the court held that prohibiting discussion of a defendant's testimony during a mid-testimony overnight recess does not violate the Sixth Amendment's right to counsel.

 Background

 In 2018, the 186th Texas District court trial of David Villarreal was being conducted over the murder of his boyfriend and drug supplier, Aaron Estrada.
 Villarreal, who was on drugs and suffering from paranoia at the time of the murder, claimed self defense in his stabbing of Estrada.
 Villarreal was the only defense witness in the trial, and he was being questioned on direct examination for an hour until the Judge ordered a planned 24 hour recess, due to a scheduling conflict of the Judge.
 Villarreal would be allowed to continue his testimony the next day.
 During this recess, though Villarreal would be allowed to confer with his defense lawyers, the judge ordered him not to talk about that day's testimony with them.
 The Judge told the lawyers "I don’t want you discussing what you couldn’t discuss with him if he was on the stand in front of the jury".
-His lawyers object, citing the sixth amendment, but complied with the order.
+His lawyers object, citing the Sixth Amendment, but complied with the order.
 Villarreal was later convicted and sentenced to sixty years in prison.

-Villarreal argued that him not being able to talk to his lawyers during the recess violated his sixth amendment right to counsel.
+Villarreal argued that him not being able to talk to his lawyers during the recess violated his Sixth Amendment right to counsel.
 The Court of Appeals affirmed his conviction in a 2-1 vote.
-The Texas Court of Criminal Appeals then also affirmed his conviction, noting that the trial court did not violate the sixth amendment if it only placed barriers on talking about the ongoing testimony.
+The Texas Court of Criminal Appeals then also affirmed his conviction, noting that the trial court did not violate the Sixth Amendment if it only placed barriers on talking about the ongoing testimony.